pyccel.ast.cwrapper module#

 Get the magic methods describing methods such as __add__.

-- property new_func#
+- property new_funcView on GitHub#

 Get the wrapper for __new__.